fallen-icarus/cardano-loans/GettingStarted.md

 ]
 ```

 Two previous loans were found.
 This borrower successfully paid back the second loan but defaulted on the first.
-This query also returns the loan terms for each loan as well as the UTxOs at the time of the default / final payment.
+This query also returns the loan terms for each loan as well as loan's outstanding balance at the time of the default / final payment.
 The terms come from the input in the transaction where the `BorrowerID` beacon was burned.

 The lender is also able to see the borrower's current loans using the following command:
 ``` Bash